Workforce Development and Talent Assets

 Talented & Diverse Workforce

 Puerto Rico develops its talented workforce through a rigorous STEM-oriented education system that produces top-notch technical, engineering, and bioscience professionals.
-Plus, our talent pool is supported by workforce development resources and strong academic centers.
+Plus, our talent pool is supported by strong academic institutions, workforce development resources, and training certifications.

 80+